Mako88/SimpleHttpClient/README.md

         public async Task<string> MakeRequest()
         {
-            // Pass the path you want to call into the Request constructor var request = new Request("/get");
+            // Pass the path you want to call into the SimpleRequest constructor var request = new SimpleRequest("/get");

             // Call MakeRequest on the client, passing your request, and get your response back var response = await client.MakeRequest(request);